Gladiator (2000 film): Plot

 Commodus arranges a duel between Maximus and Tigris of Gaul, an undefeated gladiator.
 Several tigers are set upon Maximus, but he prevails.
 At the crowd's desire, Commodus orders Maximus to kill Tigris, but Maximus spares his life in defiance.
-In response, the crowd chants "Maximus the Merciful", angering Commodus.
+In response, the crowd chants "Maximus the Merciful", which angers Commodus.
 To provoke Maximus, Commodus taunts him about the murder of his family, but Maximus resists the urge to strike him.
 Increasingly paranoid, Commodus instructs his advisor, Falco, to have every senator followed, and refuses to have Maximus killed for fear he will become a martyr.

 Maximus discovers from Cicero, his ex-orderly, that his former legions remain loyal to him.
 He secretly meets with Lucilla and Gracchus, an influential senator.
-They agree to help Maximus escape Rome to join his legions in Ostia, oust Commodus by force, and hand power back to the Roman Senate.
-The Praetorians arrest Gracchus.
-Lucilla meets Maximus at night to arrange his escape; they share a kiss.
-Commodus becomes suspicious when Lucius innocently hints at the conspiracy.
-Commodus threatens Lucilla and Lucius, and has the Praetorians attack the gladiators' barracks.
-Proximo and his men sacrifice themselves to enable Maximus to escape, but Maximus is captured at the rendezvous with Cicero, where the latter is killed.
+They agree to help Maximus escape from Rome to join his legions in Ostia, which will enable him to oust Commodus and hand power back to the Roman Senate.
+Soon after, the Praetorians arrest Gracchus.
+Lucilla meets Maximus at night to arrange his escape and they share a kiss.
+Lucius accidentally hints at the conspiracy, and Commodus threatens him and Lucilla.
+Commodus sends the Praetorians to attack the gladiators' barracks, and during the battle Proximo and his men sacrifice themselves to enable Maximus to flee.
+Maximus makes it to the rendezvous point with Cicero, but Commodus' soldiers kill Cicero and capture Maximus.

 Commodus demands that Lucilla provide him with an heir.
-He challenges Maximus to a duel in the Colosseum to win back public approval and stabs him before the match to gain an advantage.
+He challenges Maximus to a duel in the Colosseum to win back public approval, and stabs him before the match to gain an advantage.
 Despite his injury, Maximus disarms Commodus during the duel.
-After Quintus and the Praetorians refuse to help him, Commodus unsheathes a hidden knife; Maximus overpowers Commodus and drives the knife into his throat, killing him.
-Before Maximus succumbs to his wound, he asks for political reforms, the emancipation of his gladiator allies, and the reinstatement of Gracchus as a senator.
+After Quintus and the Praetorians refuse to help Commodus, he unsheathes a hidden knife, but Maximus overpowers him and kills him.
+Before Maximus succumbs to his injuries, he asks for political reforms, the emancipation of his gladiator allies, and the reinstatement of Gracchus as a senator.
 As he dies, Maximus envisions reuniting with his wife and son in the afterlife.
 His friends and allies honor him as "a soldier of Rome" and carry his body out of the arena.
 That night, Juba visits the Colosseum and buries figurines of Maximus' wife and son at the spot where Maximus died.